 It was in 1979 when now President/CEO Brent Cannon found employment as a production worker.
-As he worked his way up the ranks through years of hard work he was developing his entrepreneurial spirit to leed the company forward into the next century.
+As he worked his way up the ranks through years of hard work he was developing his entrepreneurial spirit to lead the company forward into the next century.

 After twelve years of service Brent Cannon had a huge vision for the then ailing company.
-In 1991 He and his wife Rhonda purchased Insul-Bead and began expanding the product line outside the confines of EPS with roto-molded products, welding and steel works.
+In 1991 he, and his wife Rhonda, purchased Insul-Bead and began expanding the product line outside the confines of EPS with roto-molded products, welding and steel works.

 This is the year Insul-Bead expanded beyond its present location, adding an additional ten-acre facility to allow growth in both the expanded polystyrene business and the foam filling of encapsulated float drums.